gulam101/Responsive-Website/README.md

 ### What I learnt:
 - Stronger understanding of HTML and CSS
-- How to use developer tools on chrome
+- How to use developer tools on Chrome & Firefox
 - How to create animation using CSS